 Ben: Hi, Mark.
 Thanks for the intro.
 Let's kick it off.
 Hi, everybody.
 Thanks for joining.
 Let's kick off.
 I'm British — it’s the accent.
 Lots of accents here at Gravitational.
 I'm Teleport's director of product.
 And during this year, one of the highlights is that we've supported at least three companies’ secure system access prior to an IPO.
 And throughout this webinar, we'll go through some of the tools and methods that they used to secure machine access prior to getting compliance for the IPO.
 And also, happy holidays and I hope everyone's well.
 This is sort of a unique year.
 I'm currently in the UK and in quarantine.
 So if you hear any children running around, that's the reason why.

-Ben: So in today’s content, we are going to just do a quick introduction into the cloud and cloud access and about the Teleport Cloud preview.
-I’m going to bootstrap a Teleport Cloud instance and add a server to it.
-I’m going to give a quick Teleport tour highlighting a range of its sort of key features and some of my favorite more advanced features that we have, that I don’t always get a chance to demo.
-And then I’m going to run through a few case studies.
+Ben: So in today's content, we are going to just do a quick introduction into the cloud and cloud access and about the Teleport Cloud preview.
+I'm going to bootstrap a Teleport Cloud instance and add a server to it.
+I'm going to give a quick Teleport tour highlighting a range of its sort of key features and some of my favorite more advanced features that we have, that I don't always get a chance to demo.
+And then I'm going to run through a few case studies.
 So for people who are new to the Teleport ecosystem, these are kind of case studies for customers who may not necessarily want to run it self-hosted.
-But there’s many advantages for Teleport’s team running it for them.
-And lastly, how to get access for our preview release, a few key dates around our security audit, and other monitoring reviews.
-And then we’ll have a Q&A at the end.
-So Mark, I believe there’s a Q&A box people can put in and ask questions?
+But there's many advantages for Teleport's team running it for them.
+And lastly, how to get access to the latest release, a few key dates around our security audit, and other monitoring reviews.
+And then we'll have a Q&A at the end.
+So Mark, I believe there's a Q&A box people can put in and ask questions?

 Mark: Yeah.
 Absolutely.
 So at the bottom of your screen on Zoom, you should see a little thing that says, Q&A. If you put your questions and answers there, we'll sort of get to them.
 Try not to use the chat one.
 We do try and monitor both, but Q&A's the easiest one to find out from.
 And I know I'm going to jump the queue here, Ben — we're going to keep Q&As to the end — but you did bring up an interesting word here, that the cloud is in preview.
 What does that mean?